openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 You can review the :doc:`Open edX Events <openedx-events:index>` documentation for more information on :doc:`openedx-events:how-tos/using-events` in your project.
 This documentation includes a list of :doc:`openedx-events:reference/events` and much more.

-When to use an Open edX Filter?
+When to Use an Open edX Filter?
 -------------------------------

 A developer might use an Open edX Filter in order to perform the following actions.
 Note that this is not an exhaustive list.